Rodrigo Souto

-Rodrigo Ribeiro Souto (born September 9, 1983) is a retired Brazilian footballer who playsedas a defensive midfielder.
+Rodrigo Ribeiro Souto (born September 9, 1983) is a retired Brazilian footballer who played as a defensive midfielder.
 He has previously played for several Brazilian clubs as well as in Japan.

 Playing career

 Born in Rio de Janeiro, Rodrigo was a product of São Cristóvão youth (along with others such as Brazilian superstar forward Ronaldo).
 He earned a transfer to Vasco da Gama at only 17 years of age.
 Souto built his career in Vasco, initially playing as a defensive midfielder.
 However, the team back then put many players in that position on the lineup, and so Rodrigo was able to show his attacking skills.
 He then began to be deployed as a right attacking midfielder.

 In such position, he made a move to Atlético Paranaense.
 Although he conquered Paraná State League in 2005, he did not establish himself as a regular and, after six months, switched clubs again, this time to Figueirense.
 There he again won the State league and again was deployed as a defensive midfielder, and even as a right back or sweeper in emergencies.